melezhik/sparrow/README.md

 When running tasks with cron it is handy only have an output if something goes wrong, f.e. if plugin failed for some reasons.
 Use `--cron` flag to enable this behavior:

-**sparrow check run $project\_name $check\_name --cron**
+**sparrow task run $project\_name $task\_name --cron**

-Running checkpoint with --cron flag suppress a normal output and only emit something in case of failures.
+Running task with --cron flag suppress a normal output and only emit something in case of failures.

 Example:

-    $ sparrow check system disk-health --cron # pleas keep quite if disk space is ok
+    $ sparrow task system disk-health --cron # pleas keep quite if disk space is ok

 ### Configuring tasks